Emergency Medical Services Training

 The Baltimore County Fire-Rescue Academy is an accredited Advanced Life Support (ALS) and Basic Life Support (BLS) Education Program through the Maryland Institute for Emergency Medical Services Systems (MIEMSS).
 Additionally, the Fire-Rescue Academy serves as a Training Agency for providers to re-certify through the National Registry of Emergency Medical Technicians (NREMT).
 The FRA is also a credentialed American Heart Association (AHA) Training Center.

-Lieutenant Danielle Knatz oversees Emergency Medical Services Education Programs.
+Captain Danielle Knatz oversees Emergency Medical Services Education Programs.

 Emergency Medical Technician and Paramedic Recruit Programs